o19s/elasticsearch-learning-to-rank/guide/1-building-features.md

            },
 ```

-Place this alongside the feature list, as in this request:
+Place this alongside the feature set.
+You'll see below we have a malformed `match` query.
+The example below should return an error that validation failed.
+An indicator you should take a closer look at the query.

 ```
+{
    "validation": {
       "params": {
          "keywords": "rambo"
       },
       "index": "tmdb"
    },
+   "featureset": {
+        "name": "more_movie_features",
         "features": [
             {
                 "name": "title_query",
                 "params": [
                     "keywords"
                 ],
                 "template_language": "mustache",
                 "template": {
                     "query": {
-               "match": {
+                        "mooch": {
                             "title": "{{keywords}}"
                         }
                     }
                 }
             }
         ]
+   }
+}
 ```

 ### Adding to an existing feature set

-As mentioned above, features are mustache-templated Elasticsearch queries.
-You can create features independently of feature sets.
-For example, if we want to create the `user_rating` feature, we could create it using the feature set append API, like below:
+Of course you may not know upfront what features could be useful.
+You may wish to append a new feature later for logging and model evaluation.
+For example, creating the `user_rating` feature, we could create it using the feature set append API, like below:

 ```